ronnyhdez/reclaimed_sites_ab/README.md

 ## Data Pipeline

-This project involves several stages to process and analyze data effectively.
+This project involves several stages to process and analyze data.
+In summary, main steps to recreate the results are:

+- Create first assets in GEE with `scripts/export_assets.py`
+- Flag assets and create buffers with `scripts/flagging_assets.py`
+- Prepare the asset to be sample with LEAF-toolbox: `scripts/create_sampler_asset.py`
+- Run the LEAF-toolbox sampler on selected abandoned wells: `scripts/run_sampler.py`
+- Read the pkl files and check time series in `abandoned_wells_leaf_toolsbox.qmd`

+Detailed instructions for each step:

 ### 0. Download Data